howion/notes/notes/abstract-algebra/01-group-theory/11-symmetric-group.md

 ### Corollary.
 Order of Permutation

-The order of a permutation is the least common multiple of the orders of its dijoint cycles.
+The order of a permutation is the least common multiple of the orders of its disjoint cycles.

 ### Corollary.
 Permutations are a Product of Transpositions